valeriog2023/Networks/MULTICAST_NOTES.md

 *  To register active sources on the segment with the regional RP;
    *  When the DR hears multicast packets on the segment, it will check if the group has an RP
    *  If it does, the data packets are encapsulated into **PIM Register** messages and sent to the RP.
    *  The RP will start forwarding them down the shared tree (if there are subscribers) and build the SPT to the DR

-The winner is decided based on:
+The winner of the DR election (note: the process is preemptive ) is decided based on:
 *  highest priority
 *  highest IP address;
-*  The process is preemptive

 ## PIM SPARSE MODE - ASSERT